pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ## Catches{-}
 Historically, landings of shortspine thornyhead remained under 500 metric tons until the late 1960s when landings began to increase steadily, rising to a peak of 4,815 mt in 1989, followed by a sharp decline during a period when trip limits and other management measures were imposed in the 1990s.
 Since the institution of separate trip limits for shortspine and longspine thornyhead, the fishery has had more moderate removals of between 1,000 and 2,000 mt per year from 1995-1998.
 Landings fell below 1,000 mt per year from 1999-2006, then rose to 1,531 in 2009 and have declined since that time.
 Recreational fishery landings of thornyheads were negligible, so only commercial landings were included in the model.

 Commercial landings are dominantly bottom trawl caught, and non-trawl landings include all other gear types, the majority of which is longline (Table \ref{tab:catchesES}; Figure \ref{fig:catch_histES}).
 For this assessment, trawl landings were divided into northern (the waters off Washington and Oregon) and southern (the waters off California) fleets.
 Non-trawl landings represent one, coastwide, fleet.
 Discard rates (landings divided by total catch) for shortspine thornyhead have been estimated as high as 43% per year, but are more frequently below 20%.
-Discard rates in the trawl fleets, available from the \gls{wcgop}, declined from 2003–2011 and have since increased from 2012-present, when the catch shares system began.
+Discard rates in the trawl fleets, available from the \gls{wcgop}, declined from 2003–2011 and have since increased from 2012-present, when under the catch shares system.
 Catches from the At-Sea Hake fishery were integrated into the North Trawl fleet.

 \begingroup\fontsize{10}{12}\selectfont
 \begingroup\fontsize{10}{12}\selectfont